Szymon-Czuszek/SAS-Data-Science/README.md

 Filtering Missing Values:
 Creates usingindex dataset to store records where LSOAC is missing.

+Indexing Benefits: Optimizes search and query performance.
+Filtering with Index: Uses WHERE LSOAC IS MISSING; to extract missing values efficiently.
+Composite Indexing: Enables multi-key searches for performance optimization.

 Indexing Syntax in PROC DATASETS:
 Task	Syntax Example
 Create Index on One Variable	INDEX CREATE LSOAC /;